KPSBKarunagoda/PUSL3190-Computing-Project/README.md

 1. **Blacklist Check**: Compares against known malicious domains
 2. **Whitelist Check**: Validates against trusted domains
-3. **Safe Browsing API**: Queries Google's Safe Browsing database
-4. **ML Analysis**: Extracts 50+ features from the URL and applies our trained machine learning model
+3. **ML and Heuristics Analysis**: Extracts 80+ features from the URL and applies our trained machine learning model and the Heuristic analysis to give a final result

 The risk score is calculated using a weighted algorithm that considers:
 - Domain age and registration information
 - URL structure and characteristics
+- HTTPS validity
 - SSL/TLS certificate status
 - Redirect patterns
 - Google indexing status
 - IP-based hosting detection
+- Use of Unusual characters.
 - And many other security indicators

 ## 🚀 Getting Started